2019-2020 Seminar: The University and Its Public Worlds: Arts, Languages, Environments

-The seminar, led by Meredith McGill and Andrew Goldstone, will meet approximately once every two weeks for three hours on Wednesday afternoons over the course of the 2018-19 academic year.
-We will read and discuss scholarship related to classification, and members will circulate and present work-in-progress.
+The seminar, led by Jorge Marcone and Henry S. Turner, will meet approximately once every two weeks for three hours on Wednesday afternoons over the course of the 2019-20 academic year.
+We will read and discuss scholarship related to our topic, and members will circulate and present work-in-progress.
 In addition, distinguished guests will visit the seminar to discuss current projects and share insights and expertise.